kofreesia/re-organize_takeout_photos/README.md

+To do:

-To do: Organize downloaded Google photos, rename each file with a prefix of its taken year, and put videos or photos into separate folders.
+Organize downloaded Google Takeout photos, rename each file with a prefix of its taken year, and separate videos or photos into different folders.

 Explanation: